 Villagers from the town of Hofsgrund rescued the freezing hikers from the Schauinsland mountain where they had been holding out for hours with little protective gear.
 This occurred in 1936, a time when the National Socialists were eager to make hay of the incident by showcasing not only German cooperation with their English cousins but the role of the Hitlerjugend in caring for the survivors and victims’ families.
 Hitler’s government even erected a monument to the boys, the Engländerdenkmal, which included the swastika and Reichsadler, or imperial eagle of Nazi Germany (see below).

 First, the failures.
 A basic one was the boys’ lack of appropriate clothing for the hike, which stretched for fifteen miles through the Black Forest and over the Schauinsland summit to Todtnauberg.
 Some wore shorts, light jackets, and sandals while none had a hat or head covering.
 Another was Keast’s map, which didn’t even show the 4,213-foot summit.
 Keast could be forgiven for that, since it was the map he was given by the organizers of the trip.
-But then the day before their departure, when the tourist office had warned him of an impending blizzard, he responded with a curt, “The English are used to sudden changes in the weather.”
+But then the day before their departure, when the tourist office had warned him of an impending blizzard, he is said to have responded with a curt, “The English are used to sudden changes in the weather.”

 According to various accounts, the group followed an Exodus-like route that had them backtracking and meandering through the forest.
 Along the way, Keast stopped at an inn for directions and was warned that the signposts would be covered with snow.
 He met two woodcutters on their way home who advised him to turn back.
 Then he met a postman who warned him against going up the mountain.
 The postman even offered to lead the group back to a miners’ hostel where there would be warm beds and food.
 To each of these Keast said no and resolved to push on to the safety of Hofsgrund, not realizing that the summit stood in the way.